 If you intend to perform detailed troubleshooting on your Dynacalibrator, please first read the section entitled "Advanced Theory of Operation" which starts on page 27.
-The flow diagrams included there will provide significant help.
-Most gas flow problems can be isolated to a particular component using a low-pressure air source and a pressure gauge.
+The flow diagrams and electrical drawings included there will provide significant help.
+Most gas flow problems can be isolated to a particular component, using a low-pressure air source and a magnihelic pressure gauge.
+A volt-ohmmeter is adequate for checking the majority of the electrical circuits.